jimmyibanez/project_property2/README.md

 Outliers and missing values were eliminated from the dataset, in search of a better model.

 At this point the Sklearn library was fundamental and several of its sublibraries were used, such as model_selection, linear_model, .tree, .neighbors, among others.

+Subsequently, the dataframe was divided into 70% for training and 30% for testing.
+A linear regression model, a decision tree model and a nearest neighbor model were used to feed the dataframe.

+The data was analyzed with R2 and RMSE metrics, and a price prediction model was arrived at.

+## Project 2